ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode82](images/xchaincode/xchaincode82.png)

-**9.** You will also see all the papers issued by `MagnetoCorp` in the `OUTPUT` panel (In the following screen shot you will see three papers.
+**9.** You will also see all the papers issued by `MagnetoCorp` in the `OUTPUT` panel (In the following screenshot you will see three papers.
 But in your output you should only have two: `MagnetoCorp:00004` and `MagnetoCorp:00005`):

 ![VSCode-xchaincode81](images/xchaincode/xchaincode81.png)

 **10.** Go to the VSCode IBM Blockchain Platform view, under the `Local Fabric Ops` panel, you should see four `papercontract@vscode-debug-<datetime>` packages under `Installed` and one `papercontract@vscode-debug-<datetime>` under `Instantiated`.
 The instantiated package should have the same datetime and the latest installed one.
-The first `papercontract@vscode-debug` package was done against the original paper contract, the 2nd package was done against the paper contract with the modified `issue` transaction, and the third package was build upon the 2nd with a new `getPaperRate` function.
+The first `papercontract@vscode-debug` package was done against the original paper contract, the second package was done against the paper contract with the modified `issue` transaction, and the third package was build upon the second with a new `getPaperRate` function.
 Finally, in this section, we added the `getAllPapersFromIssuer` transaction and this represents the fourth and final package.
 We hope that with this flow, you get to experience one way you can develop and build upon your smart contract.

-# Section 9: Package commercial-paper, install and instantiate
+# Section 10: Package commercial-paper, install and instantiate

 Now that you are done updating the commercial-paper smart contract, you can exit out of the debug session, toggle off development mode on your peer, and package, install and upgrade to the completed smart contract.